ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `read` -  to see the Taxonomy interface
 - `manage` - to create, edit and delete tags

-With Limitations you can set if the permissions apply only to Tags, Product categories or to both.
+With Limitations you can configure whether permissions apply only to Tags, Product categories or to both.

 ## Register Users